cyberark/secretless-broker/test/vault_provider/README.md

 ## Local Environment (Laptop)

-These instructions show how to develop the Secretless HashiCorp Vault (`vault`) Provider on you local machine.
+These instructions show how to develop the HashiCorp Vault (`vault`) Provider on you local machine.

 First you'll need a Vault server.
 It's easy to bring one up using the provided `docker-compose.yml` which will create one in development mode: